Steven Crowder: Personal life

 Crowder is a Christian.
-He married his wife Hilary in August 2012 and wrote about the benefits of remaining abstinent before his marriage.
+He married Hilary Korzon in August 2012 and wrote about the benefits he perceives in remaining abstinent before marriage.
+In April 2023, Crowder stated on his channel that his wife Hilary had filed for divorce in 2021.

 In July 2021, Crowder underwent a surgical operation in which titanium bars were inserted into his chest in order to counteract his congenital condition of pectus excavatum (sunken chest).
 The surgery caused fluid to accumulate in his lungs, which he called "excruciatingly painful".
-Several weeks later, he was rushed to the hospital due to a collapsed lung.
-In August 2021, as Crowder was still recovering from both treatments, his wife gave birth to twins—a son, Magnus, and a daughter, Charlotte.
+Several weeks later, he was transported to a hospital due to a collapsed lung.

+In August 2021, his wife gave birth to twins, a son and a daughter.